 I am a full-stack software developer with a PhD in linguistics.
-I develop software for linguistic fieldwork, including tools for building finite-state morphological parsers.
+I work on open-source software for digital preservation and linguistic fieldwork, including tools for building finite-state morphological parsers.

 A major component of the OLD is a set of functionality for creating morphological parsers, which is built upon the open source Foma FST library and MIT Language Modeling (MITLM) toolkit.
 Some of the source files for the Blackfoot morphological parsers that I have built can be found here.

 Ph.D., University of British Columbia, 2014.
 Dissertation: The Online Linguistic Database: Software for Linguistic Fieldwork.

 Summer Institute, Linguistic Society of America, Boulder, CO, 2011.
 Courses in treebanking, statistical syntactic parsing, inference-based semantics, and computational lexical semantics.